 To optimize the effectiveness of your massage, consider the following guidelines:

-- Perform scar massage at least twice daily.
+- Perform scar massage at least once or twice daily if your skin tolerates it.

-- Schedule massages after your skin has absorbed moisturizers or oils.
+- Schedule massages after your skin has absorbed moisturizer or after applying a small amount of scar-safe product.

-- Allocate 5-10 minutes for each session to guarantee thorough coverage.
+- Allocate 5 to 10 minutes for each session to guarantee thorough coverage.

 Techniques and Tools

 Mastering effective scar massage techniques and utilizing the right tools can greatly enhance your skincare routine.
 Begin by using your fingertips to apply gentle pressure in circular motions around the scar.
-Incorporate tools like silicone gel sheets or massage devices for added effectiveness.
-Consistency is key; aim for daily sessions lasting 5-10 minutes.
+Incorporate tools like silicone gel sheets or soft massage devices for added effectiveness.
+Consistency is key; aim for daily sessions lasting 5 to 10 minutes.

 | Technique | Description | Tool Recommendation |